Griboedow/PandocUltimateConverter/README.md

 $wgDebugLogGroups['Parsoid'] =
 $wgDebugLogGroups['rdbms'] = "/var/log/mediawiki/misc.log";
 ```
 Confirm the issue once more and provide the content of /var/log/mediawiki/main.log.
-You may want to specify different path, especially if you are using WIndows OS.
+You may want to specify different path, especially if you are using Windows OS.